-l: Aesthetics: Except as provided in Public Resources Code Section 21099, Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - Х c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Aesthetics.
+Except as provided in Public Resources Code Section 21099, would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? - Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - Х C) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage points).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? х d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? Х
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? Х d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? Х

 (a-d) Less Than Significant Impact: The project site is not within an area mapped or designated with scenic vistas or resources nor is it in the Coastal Zone where specified areas of scenic values are mapped and certified by the state.
-The proposed subdivision infills an established development pattern, and is consistent with the planned build-out of the area.
-The parcels will be served by Reasor Road, a County maintained road.
-Five trees are proposed to be removed to facilitate development of the lots, however, these trees are not mapped or identified as any type of scenic resource.
-The Department finds no evidence that the creation of three parcels within an area characterized as urban residential will have a substantial adverse aesthetic impact.
-There is no indication that the future development likely to occur on the site will significantly increase light or glare or effect nighttime views in the vicinity.
+The proposed subdivision is consistent with the current zoning and general plan designation, and is consistent with the planned build-out of the area.
+The parcels will be served by a private road off of Tompkins Hill Road, a County-maintained road.
+The site is minimally visible from public roads.
+The Department finds no evidence that the division of the parcel within an area characterized as rural residential will have a substantial adverse aesthetic impact.

-11.7 Agriculture and Forestry Resources.
+II.
+Agriculture and Forestry Resources.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project, and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project: Potentially Significant Impact Less Than Significant With Miligation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? Х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? × d) Result in the loss of forest land or conversion of forest land to non-forest use? Х e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х · · c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use?
+X e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 X